dotnet/docs/docs/csharp/ref-locals-and-returns.md

 The compiler enforces that the `in` argument is a readonly variable.
 You can call any instance method that uses pass-by-value semantics.
 In those instances, a copy of the `in` parameter is created.
-Because the compiler can create a temporary for any `in` parameter, you can also specify default values for any `in` parameter.
-The follow code uses that to specify the origin as the default value for the second point:
+Because the compiler can create a temporary variable for any `in` parameter, you can also specify default values for any `in` parameter.
+The follow code uses that to specify the origin (point 0,0) as the default value for the second point:

 [!code-csharp[InArgumentDefault](../../samples/csharp/reference-semantics/Program.cs#InArgumentDefault "Specifying defaults for an in parameter")]

-The `in` parameter designation can also be used with reference types, or built in numeric values.
-However, the benefits inn both cases are minimal if any.
+The `in` parameter designation can also be used with reference types or built in numeric values.
+However, the benefits inn both cases are minimal, if any.

 ## `ref readonly` returns